About PRK Surgery

 Modern Day PRK Surgery

 In the modern day PRK surgery procedure, the eye is numbed with eye drops only.
-The epithelium is removed either with alcohol, a special surgical brush, or with the laser itself.
+The epithelium is gently removed with alcohol.
 The Excimer laser is then used break molecular bonds in the corneal tissue, thus changing its shape by ablation.
 This shape change causes the cornea to focus light rays directly on the retina producing clear vision without glasses or contact lenses.
 Contrary to popular belief, the PRK surgery procedure is not calibrated to overcorrect initially.
 The Excimer laser is programmed to make the proper correction.

 Prior to the preoperative exam for the PRK surgery procedure, it is important that patients remove their contact lenses for one to two weeks.
 Contact lenses have the tendency to distort the surface of the eye, preventing the surgeon from getting accurate pre-operative measurements for planning the surgery.